Subscribe for more!

 Michael Julings

-logo designer
+graphic designer

-For Zoë’s birthday, he made her a personalised jar of mayo with all the original mock-ups for our mayo logo lady.
+For Zoë’s birthday, he made her a personalised jar of mayo with all the original hand-drawn mock-ups for our mayo logo lady.
 It remains unopened but she worships it.